 A bit value that sets the direction the transducer shaft must rotate to increment the position count.
 It can be set to clockwise or counter-clockwise with a default of clockwise.
-Please note that it is also possible to reverse the count direction by swapping the +A signal with the +B signal, and the -A signal with the -B signal.
+Note that it is also possible to reverse the count direction by switching the S2 S4 signal pair in the transducer cable.